 Las Vegas guardianship proceedings normally take 2-3 months.
 But in an emergency, a Nevada court can appoint a “temporary guardian” based on an expedited hearing.

-To obtain temporary guardianship, a petitioner must show that the proposed ward:
+To obtain temporary guardianship in Nevada, a petitioner must show that the proposed ward:

 - Faces a substantial and immediate risk of financial loss or physical harm;

 - Lacks the ability to respond to the loss, harm or need for medical attention.10

 Example: Joanne’s uncle Ray has early onset dementia.
 He lives alone in the house he and his now-deceased wife share.
 Most of the time he can take care of himself.
 But sometimes he forgets to pay his bills.

 During a streak of very cold weather, Joanne goes to check on Ray.
 She finds that his heat and electricity have been turned off.
 The house is freezing and Ray is ill.
 Ray refuses to leave, however.

 Joanne goes to court and petitions for a temporary emergency guardianship of Ray.
 The court gives her temporary control over Ray’s finances and persons.
 Joanne gets Ray’s utilities turned back on and arranges for a nurse’s aide to live with him.
 Ray gradually recovers and is able to take care of himself again.

 In a guardianship over the person, the guardian makes personal decisions that affect the ward.
 Such decisions can include:

 - Supplying food, clothing, shelter and other necessaries;